 Start with hanging the hammock straps the right way

 You see, most people tend to hang their hammocks below the recommended height and space.
 The right way of hanging a hammock is by creating a natural curve to achieve a flat, zero pressure surface point that makes it healthy to sleep in.
 If you hang it too low and on trees at a short distance, you'll most likely see yourself hanging on the ground.

 To hang your hammock the right way, you need to recognize first the distance between trees.
 It should be at least 15 ft apart for you to create that nice and relaxing curve.
 Some hikers use an online hammock calculator -- though it's not entirely necessary -- to get the precise distance.
 Next is to tie the straps above the head level or as high as you can and make a 30-degree angle.
 Afterward, secure all points to ensure it is safe for you to hop inside.

 Always lay at an angle

 The rule of thumb in sleeping in a hammock is to always lay at an angle.
-Like what we've discussed awhile ago, the natural curve creates a healthy sleeping surface for you in the outdoors.
-It provides you more bed mobility to twist and turn while sleeping -- and eventually, allowing you to have that relaxing and comforting sleeping position.
+Like what we've discussed a while ago, the natural curve creates a healthy sleeping surface for you in the outdoors.
+It provides you more bed mobility to twist and turn while sleeping -- and eventually, allows you to have that relaxing and comforting sleeping position.